cosmos/cosmos-sdk/docs/ibc/custom.md

 ### Acknowledgements

-Modules may optionally commit an acknowledgement upon receiving and processing a packet.
+Modules must commit an acknowledgement upon receiving and processing a packet.
 This acknowledgement can then be relayed back to the original sender chain, which can take action depending on the contents of the acknowledgement.